ppetrovtv/pine_script_docs/source/Where_can_I_get_more_information.rst

 External resources
 -------------------

-- `Kodify <https://kodify.net/tradingview-programming-articles/>`__ has TradingView tutorials on various topics for beginners and more experienced coders alike.
+- `Kodify <https://kodify.net/tradingview-programming-articles>`__ has TradingView tutorials on various topics for beginners and more experienced coders alike.
   Topics include plotting, alerts, strategy orders, and complete example indicators and strategies.

+- `Pinescripters <https://pinescripters.com>`__, the most active independent community of Pine coders, a place to share ideas, resources, and to learn.

 ..
 TODO: add more links here